Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/14-Web-Development/Solutions-Web-Development.md

            Connection: Keep-Alive
            ````

-    * **ANS:** `The Request Body:` is data sent by the client to your API.
+    * **ANS:** The Request Body is data sent by the client to your API.
 A response body is the data your API sends to the client.
         * Example: Request Body (HTML)
            ````
            Hello World!